 Next you need to create a group policy with the settings needed for the capture process, and a few more settings that will generate a nice result.
 Remember to block inheritance to the capture OU to prevent unnecessary settings on your golden image.
 Once again, think neutral!
 In this policy, make the following changes:

-Open up for Remote Registry, this is a system service used during the capture process to make Specops Deploy OS capture process logon automatically.
+Open up Remote Registry.
+This is a system service used during the capture process to make Specops Deploy OS capture process logon automatically.
 The settings is located in:

 Computer Configuration / Policies / Windows Settings / Security Settings / System Services